VishalGaneshKatkar/Markdown/readme.md

 ## quote

->learn to have patience.
+> learn to have patience.

->Take guidance
+> Take guidance.

 ## list

 1. ram